danielasch/Ontology-Matcher-WN/README.txt

 	Go to:

-        File-> New-> Project...
+        File-> Import...

 	Select:

-	Maven-> Maven Project
+	Maven-> Existing Maven Projects

-	Then select the location of ontoAli-pucrs folder
+	Then select the root directory as the of location of ontoAli-pucrs folder

         Running: